-The country meets the city in Campbelltown, SA
+The country meets the city in Campbelltown South Australia

-Located in South Australia, just ten kilometres from the city centre of Adelaide yet bursting with natural beauty, the City of Campbelltown offers its residents a perfect compromise between country living and urban amenities.
+Just ten kilometres from the city centre of Adelaide yet bursting with natural beauty, Campbelltown South Australia offers its residents a perfect compromise between country living and urban amenities.

 The Campbelltown area lies on the banks of the River Torrens to the north and the foothills to the east.
 Three smaller creeks lined with trails run through the region, creating an ideal environment for hikes and other outdoor activities.
 It is a charming, safe area, perfect for everyone from young families to retirees.

-Picturesque trails running through Campbelltown.
+Picturesque trails running through Campbelltown South Australia.
 Image credit Campbelltown City Council

 While already home to well over 50,000 people, Campbelltown welcomes new residents with open arms.
 With affordable housing prices, peaceful natural surroundings, and opportunities for development in a variety of sectors, the region is the perfect place for anyone looking for a scenic change in lifestyle and career.

 Though not a farming region itself, Campbelltown neighbours the Adelaide Hills, South Australia’s winemaking powerhouse.
 Campbelltown South Australia is also known for its strong market gardening history and has a reputation of excellent food manufacturing.

 While the healthcare and social assistance industry occupies the largest proportion of jobs in Campbelltown, retail – including food retail – and manufacturing both account for significant levels of employment.

 Of the 3,000 businesses in the city, data suggests that 27% of local businesses are part of the food industry.
 This means food or food-related businesses dominate the local economy, complimenting the agricultural region surrounding the Campbelltown South Australia.